tcelovsky/rails-api-js-project/NOTES.md

 }
 ```

-9. cd into src/components folder and create the following files: app.js andlists.js by running `mkdir app.js list.js lists.js` command in the terminal.
+9. cd into src/components folder and create the following files: app.js, list.js and lists.js by running `mkdir app.js list.js lists.js` command in the terminal.
 10. Create the App class in app.js:

 ```